KintCark/COMFYUI-ANDROID-TERMUX/README.md

 Wan 2.1 Works but only maxed to 256x256 on 12gb Ram use gguf version!

-ubuntu-in-termux is not working at the moment so u found another way to install ubuntu;]
+ubuntu-in-termux is not working at the moment can't start ubuntu.sh file it worked 2 days ago but now it's not working 😢

 Before installing virtual environment